Do-it-yourself investing: Overview

 The DIY approach has pervaded many activities that were traditionally performed exclusively by institutions or trained professionals.
 A common approach to investing, for many investors, is to hire investment representation to build and manage their portfolios.
 The main duties of investment representatives are to provide ongoing advice, allocate money to asset classes and investment products, and to make portfolio management decisions.

 Individual investors will often choose to manage their own investments rather than hiring outside representation.
 Common reasons for doing so include the avoidance of agency fees, dissatisfaction with the quality of service or the investment returns, distrust of the financial industry in general, or a desire to take control of the investing process.

 In addition, the advent of discount brokerages, proliferation of free financial resources on the Internet, and the availability of online research tools have also contributed to a large increase in DIY investing in recent years.
 There has also been empirical evidence that spam e-mail aims to manipulate stock pricing by influencing would-be investors.

 In summary, DIY investing contrasts with discretionary investment management in that the investor retains full control over investment decisions, whereas in discretionary management, a professional makes decisions on the investor's behalf within agreed parameters.

+Accessibility

+There are many advantages to do-it-yourself investing, particularly in the Information Technology sector.
+The market for investing has very easy entry, meaning, DIY investors can engage in direct investing programs with lower minimum investment requirements, allowing access to stock ownership.
+With pay-as-you-go, investors can purchase smaller amounts of shares more frequently, allowing dollar-cost averaging and reducing the challenge of timing the market.
+Lastly, direct investing gives important educational tools for individuals, including children, about investing and financial markets.